-The City provided a copy of this Transportation Element fto SCOG for review and certification by SCOG to ensure its conformity with the Skagit 2040 plan and to the requirements of the Growth Management Act.
+The City provided a copy of this Transportation Element to SCOG for review and certification by SCOG to ensure its conformity with the Skagit 2040 plan and to the requirements of the Growth Management Act.
 SCOG certified the City's 2016 Comprehensive Plan under Resolution 2016-05.
-Comments received from SCOG too late to be included in the 2016 update are were incorporated in the 2017 update to the Transportation Element.
+Comments received from SCOG too late to be included in the 2016 update were incorporated in the 2017 update to the Transportation Element.

-Sedro Woolley Comprehensive Plan | 3-63 Update effective: May 18, 2018Draft: March 2022
+Sedro Woolley Comprehensive Plan | 3-56 Update Effective September 28, 2022